jdx/mise/README.md

 #### [experimental] `RTX_ENV`

-Enables an environment-specific config file such as `.rtx.development.toml`.
-This is useful for setting different versions for different environments.
-See [Config Environments](#experimental-config-environments) for more on how to use this.
+Enables environment-specific config files such as `.rtx.development.toml`.
+Use this for different env vars or different tool versions in development/staging/production environments.
+See [Config Environments](#experimental-config-environments) for more on how to use this feature.

 #### `RTX_${PLUGIN}_VERSION`